rosettatype/design-regression/_posts/2021-02-05-exploring-disfluency-are-designers-too-sensitive-to-harder-to-read-typefaces.md

 - word frequencies between 50 and 3000 which result in words that have a similar level of difficulty and are not too obscure
 - non-words as constrained tri-gram strings, making the non-words word-like.

 From this pool we took out proper names and very similar words, e.g. both singular and plural would not be used.
 In the lexical decision task, each participant received a unique set of 10 words and 10 non-words which were randomly picked from the pool.
 For the recognition task, we matched each item (word or non-word) with a foil (a similar item which had not been seen) starting with the [same letter](#sn:same-letter).
-We measured recognition by using 4 words and 4 non-words from the lexical decision task, i.e. items participants would have seen, and 8 foils for other seen items, i.e. items that were similar, but not seen.
+We measured recognition by using four words and four non-words from the lexical decision task, i.e. items participants would have seen, and eight foils for other seen items, i.e. items that were similar, but not seen.

 ## Our participants